 Unresolved Accessibility Issues?

-If you have concerns about accommodations that are not solved by the listed resources, or you are unsure where to turn, please contact the ADA Coordinator in the Office of Compliance, Diversity and Ethics:
+If you have concerns about accommodations that are not solved by the listed resources, or you are unsure where to turn, please contact the ADA Coordinator in the Office for Diversity, Equity and Inclusion:

 Getting the Help You Need

 George Mason University wants to ensure that every member of the university community has equal access to all services so they can actively participate in every aspect of life in Mason Nation.

 We provide resources for students, faculty, and staff on all our campuses.
 If you have a cognitive, sensory, mobility, or other issue, we'll help you find what you need for your work, visit, or studies.

 This site provides access to information about physical access on all Mason campuses and information technology accessibility of programs and services.
 Links to disability-related services and resources available to all employees, students or visitors are also available.

 Patriot Lift provides transportation options for students, faculty and staff with mobility issues.
 Students must get approval from the Office of Disability Services or Student Health Services.
 Faculty and staff must receive approval from the Office of Compliance, Diversity and Ethics.

 Accessible parking on campus is available to those with the appropriate parking permits, which must be prominently displayed at all times.
 State motor vehicle departments issue disabled permits, which must be used in conjunction with a Mason parking permit.
 Park in an appropriate disabled space and lot based on permit type.